XLuyu/alignment-and-variant-calling-tutorial/NIPT.md

 With hundreds of samples and millions of reads for each sample, machine learning may be helpful to find out which regions/positions show significant difference on sequencing probability.
 Then, those positions can be used to make FF prediction.

+## nucleosome
+DNA wraps around nucleosome, which prevents DNA from degradation.
+Fetal DNA suffers more from degradation and thus reads from fetus start a little bit closer to center of nucleosome.
+By inferring positions of nucleosome, a distribution of read start point (distance to the center of the nearest nucleosome) can be obtained and used as feature.

+## AI potential
+Nowadays, AI usually refers to deep learning.
+It provides better modeling ability.
+I have tried a naive DNN to perform FF prediction and yielded a slightly better result than Linear/Ridge regression.
+However, the main challenge in this project is feature engineering.
+We only have hundreds of samples, but read start point distribution also ranges from -150 to 150.
+This means feature is in the same magnitude of samples.
+But machine learning is practical when sample size is much larger then feature size.

 ## Have a glance at data
 To get familar with NGS data (Actually quite simple), you may want to go through a short tutorial https://github.com/taoistly/alignment-and-variant-calling-tutorial .
 For NIPT, part 2 and later sections are not very relevant.